ergoplatform/oracle-core/docs/how_to_bootstrap.md

 ## Step 2.
 Edit your bootstrap config template

-I did the following changes:
+I made the following changes:

 - Set the parameters described in [Plan pool parameters](#plan-pool-parameters)
 - Name the tokens in `tokens_to_mint` section.